holmesjr/bash-spec-2/README.md

 The [bash-spec test suite](https://github.com/realestate-com-au/bash-spec-2/blob/master/test_bash-spec.sh) has some good examples of this.

+### Mocks

+bash-spec-2 works habd in hand with [stub.sh](https://github.com/jimeh/stub.sh) to allow for mocking.
+You can do things like calling AWS via chains of your own mathods to build up the command line and test it with a stub.
+See the stub.sh docs for details or see examples in [the wiki](./wiki).

 # TODO list

 - An equivalent for let blocks (memoized, lazy evaluated) might be useful